-The huge amount of stimulus deployed by various countries to ease the downsides of the COVID-19 pandemic, particularly in 2021, has predisposed the global economy to huge debt levels, considering the rapid growth and increase in global private and public debt portfolios.
+The huge amount of stimulus deployed by various countries to ease the downsides of the COVID-19 pandemic, particularly in 2021, predisposed the global economy to huge debt levels, considering the rapid growth and increase in global private and public debt portfolios.

 Business continues to function well and largely uninterrupted.
-The Bank continues to provide access to vital materials for modern life which it has proven to be done responsibly and efficiently in challenging circumstances.
+The Bank continues to provide access to vital materials for modern life which it has proven to be doing responsibly and efficiently in challenging circumstances.

-Uncertainties will remain with doubts about reasonably estimation of the future impact.
+Uncertainties remains with doubts about reasonably estimation of the future impact.
 However, the financial situation of the Bank remains healthy and it does not believe that the impact of the Covid-19 pandemic will have any material adverse effect on our financial condition or liquidity.
-Therefore, based on the Bank's liquidity and expected yearly cash outflow, the Bank expects that it will be able to meet its financial obligations and therefore continues to adopt a going concern assumption as the basis for preparing its financial statements.
+Therefore, based on the Bank's liquidility and expected yearly cash outflow, the Bank expects that it will be able to meet its financial obligations and therefore continues to adopt a going concern assumption as the basis for preparing its financial statements.

-2.1.3 Accounting Judgements, Estimates and Assumptions - continued
+2.3 Accounting Judgements, Estimates and Assumptions -

-Depreciation and Carrying Value Of Property, Plant and Equipment
+Depreciation and Carrying Value Of Property, Plant and

 The estimation of the useful lives of assets is based on management's judgement.
-Any material adjustment to the estimated useful lives of items of property and equipment will have an impact on the carrying value of these items.
+Any material adjustment to the estimated useful lives of items of property and equipment will have an impact on the